 Power Mac G5: A stunning piece of design

 The G5’s gorgeous design wasn’t limited to the unique case, either.
-The Power Mac G5 was the first Apple computer to have its interior — which most users would never even see — designed by Jony Ive and his team so as to be aesthetically pleasing.
+The Power Mac G5 was the first Apple computer to have its interior — which most users would never even see — designed by Jony Ive and his team to be aesthetically pleasing.

 The computer presented some problems, however.
 Some models suffered from noise and heating issues, although a subsequent liquid-cooled version attempted to correct these shortcomings.

 Still, this remains one of my favorite Macs of all time.
 It underlined the fact that Apple was doing much more than building fashionable mass-market devices like the iPod and consumer-friendly computers such as the iMac G3 and iBook, models the company was most associated with at the time.

 If you want to track down a Power Mac G5 now, it will likely set you back around $100 on eBay.
 Do you have fond memories of this machine?
 Leave your comments below.